totalfreak/PCSS2017/README.md

 # Assignment issues
 The assignment says to make two repositories, one for the client and one for the server, but we have only made one repository.
-This is due to the way the assignment was formulated, that you should be able to host a server, join one and see available servers.
+This is due to the way the assignment was formulated, that you should be able to host a server, join and see available servers, all from the same lobby (executable).
 This seems sorely impossible using two different executables, not even to mention two different repositories.